 Scotland’s rocks and landforms provide a range of benefits and help us to understand how the Earth has evolved.
-Our protected Earth science features are almost all in good condition, but we know little about the state of rocks and landforms outside protected sites
+They provide us with valuable econmic resources and naturally regulate hazards and flooding.

 Siccar Point on the southeast coast of Scotland is world-renowned in geological science, famous for outcrops that reveal 'Hutton's Unconformity', and is a location rightly regarded by many as the birthplace of modern geology.